Identifying Network Hubs with the Partial Correlation Graphical LASSO: Introduction

 \subsection{Contribution of the paper}

 While the PCGLASSO estimator was first defined in \cite{Carter}, its practical implementation and theoretical underpinnings remained largely unexplored.
-This paper provides the first comprehensive framework for the PCGLASSO method, featuring a highly efficient algorithm and a systematic study of its theoretical properties.
+This paper provides a comprehensive framework for the PCGLASSO method, featuring a highly efficient algorithm and a systematic study of its theoretical properties.
 Our main contributions are:

 \textbf{A novel and efficient algorithm}: We introduce a block coordinate descent algorithm that is substantially more efficient than previously suggested approaches.
 Our key algorithmic innovations include: \begin{enumerate} \item A solution rooted in classical matrix theory for the $D$-subproblem.
 We reveal and exploit a surprising connection between the optimization over the diagonal matrix $D$ and the classical problem of scaling positive definite matrices, first studied by \cite{MO68}.
-By leveraging established results from this literature, we develop an efficient modified Newton-Raphson solver and derive crucial theoretical bounds on the solution. \item An adapted GLASSO solver for the $R$-subproblem.
-We detail an efficient dual block-coordinate descent method for optimizing the correlation matrix $R$ subject to the unit-diagonal constraint, adapting the well-known GLASSO algorithm for this specific structure. \end{enumerate}
+By leveraging established results from this literature, we develop an efficient modified Newton-Raphson solver and derive crucial theoretical bounds on the solution. \item Two coordinate-descent solvers for the $R$-subproblem.
+We develop (i) a \emph{primal} coordinate-descent method that updates $R$ directly via closed-form element-wise updates, and (ii) an adapted GLASSO routine: an efficient \emph{dual} block-coordinate descent method in $W=R^{-1}$ that optimizes $R$ under the unit-diagonal constraint by modifying the classical GLASSO dual for this correlation-matrix structure. \end{enumerate}